In addition to the research interests of staff, the Margaret Beaufort Institute is home to a number of associated research projects, including:

 The Margaret Beaufort Institute of Theology has been embarked on research in the area of the vitality of religious life for some years.
 The first phase of this work has been in collaborative partnership with the Centre for Catholic Studies, Durham University and the Religious Life Institute, Heythrop College, funded by the Conrad N. Hilton Foundation.
-The research team considered the sources of vitality for Roman Catholic female religious orders and the report from this first phase can be found by downloading the Religious Vitality final report.
+The research team considered the sources of vitality for Roman Catholic female religious orders and reports from this first phase can be found by downloading Key findings and Religious Vitality final report.

 Since 2016, we have been embarked on a further phase of this project, again funded by the Conrad N. Hilton Foundation, with Margaret Beaufort Institute as a distinct partner with the CCS, Durham and with the Religious Life Institute, which is now hosted here at the Margaret Beaufort Institute as well.
 This second phase of the Religious Life Vitality work will comprise two separate strands of research: